Vectorized/preapprove/README.md

 > **Warning**
 >
-> This code base is still under heavy construction.
+> This codebase is still under heavy construction.
 Please do not use yet.

 ## Deployments